frankleonrose/EmbeddedJvm/Readme.md

             return;
         }
         // This example using an array of bytes for both input and output.
-        // Of course the env->Call*Method set of methods support simpler data types, too.
+        // Of course the env->Call*Method set of methods support other data types, too.
         NSData *data = ... // input data
         jbyteArray bytes = EJDataToJBytes(data, env); // Utility function
         jbyteArray out = (jbyteArray)env->CallObjectMethod(obj, bytesInAndOut, bytes);